-Since then, Deloitte has been paid more than $30 million for its work on the rebuild, while Adobe has been paid $32 billion for the “core technology components” behind the new myGov.
+Since then, Deloitte has been paid more than $30 million for its work on the rebuild, while Adobe has been paid $32 million for the “core technology components” behind the new myGov.
 Additional contracts have also been awarded through a Systems Integrator Panel.

 At a Gartner conference on the Gold Coast this week, Services Australia chief information and digital officer Charles McHardie provided some of the first real insight into the work that has taken place, with the new platform “built on some leading technologies”.

 He said Service Australia had “redeveloped some of [its] internal platform capabilities on [its] in-house private cloud capability, while partnering with industry providers such as Adobe and Amazon Web Services to provide the scalability and flexibility”.

 But despite the recent changes, it is the notoriety myGov gained from outages and a poor user experience over its decade-long existence, including when it crashed during the massive surge in demand for welfare in March 2020, that has damaged its image.